Does Your Foot Strike Really Matter?

 Landing with your ankle in a mild “toe-up” position (moderate dorsiflexion) smooths your transition from landing to propulsion without adding significant braking or shock.

-Shoes to Smooth Foot Transition
+Shoes to Smoothen Foot Transition

 What Doesn’t Matter?